 A good paper map (and many more maps that aren't that good) can be purchased online or in any city/bigger town in Poland, also in Międzygórze.

-Czech map of the area
+Czech online map

 There's a through train from Wrocław to Międzylesie (and a bus from Domaszków to Międzygórze), and a bus from Wrocław to Stronie Śląskie.